zpeng/carshalton/README.md

 ## How to run
 * make sure you have installed the above package
-* go to command line and type  "py go_tobor.py"
+* go to command line and type  "py go.py"

+# Data Issue
+Google Finance has data issue for price on the 20/11/2017